avalon60/ctk_theme_builder/docs/UserGuide-2.0.md

 #### DropdownMenu

 In addition, there is the *DropdownMenu* theme property to consider.
 You can perhaps think of this as a sub-component, used by *CTkComboBox* and *CTkOptionMenu*.
 The bottom line is that it is not a widget in its own right.
 This means that to effect any changes made to it in the *Control Panel*, we currently perform a similar action, to that described above - tearing down and rebuilding the widgets in the *Preview Panel*.

-This is possibly something that can be improved in a future version of CTk Theme Builder.
+Unfortunately these widget types don't currently have configurable properties, allowing the drop-down properties to be changed on the fly.

 #### Geometry Updates